BenLPed/PSLoadModule/README.md

 ```PowerShell
 Ensure-Module -ModuleName Pester -Repository MyRepo -Scope AllUsers
 ```
+`  `
 Checks if the Pester, Az, and Microsoft.Graph modules are installed.
 If they are not installed, the function installs them from the default repository (PSGallery) and imports them.
-If they are already installed, then they are simply imported.
+If they are already installed, then they are simply imported:
 ```PowerShell
 Ensure-Module -ModuleNames Pester, Az, Microsoft.Graph
 ```